 And Yet It Moves is a whimsical puzzle-platformer by independent developer Broken Rules.
 Set in a world made entirely of torn pieces of paper, And Yet It Moves takes the barebones model of a traditional 2D platformer (left/right movement on a sidescrolling plane and the ability to jump) with a key twist: the world can be rotated around the player character at will.
 In the PC version, rotation is only allowed in 90-degree clockwise or counterclockwise increments with the push of a button, while in the Wii version, the Wii remote is held sideways and tilted left or right allowing smooth gradient rotation.

-The goal of each level is simply to reach the end point by whatever means you can contrive.
-Using the rotation ability in creative ways is central to your success.
-Since gravity always operates downward (toward the bottom of the screen), rotating the level has the effect of altering the direction that your character will be pulled by gravity within the level.
-For example, some passageways are too short for you to fit into when they are oriented horizontally, but by rotating the world such that the passageway becomes vertical, the passageway is functionally transformed into a hole that you can easily fall down and through.
-Another example might be a chasm too wide for you to leap over that is made passable by rotating it vertically, allowing you to fall 'over' it and then rotating back again once your falling character has reached the other side.
+The goal of each level is simply to reach the end point.
+Using the rotation ability in creative ways is central to success.
+Since gravity always operates downward (toward the bottom of the screen), rotating the level has the effect of altering the direction that the player character will be pulled by gravity within the level.
+For example, some passageways are too short for the player character to fit through when oriented horizontally, but by rotating the world such that the passageway becomes vertical, the passageway is functionally transformed into a hole that players can easily fall down.
+Another example might be a chasm, too wide to leap over, that is made passable by rotating the world vertically, allowing the player character to fall 'over' it; then after clearing the gap, rotating back again.

 There are a large number of checkpoints throughout the game, marked by a silhouette of the character.
 When the player dies, they are immediately returned to the location of the last checkpoint.